Torque Sensor - The 2026 Ultimate Guide | GALOCE

 Step 4: Signal Conditioning and Output

 The voltage output from the Wheatstone bridge is very small (typically millivolts), so it must be amplified using a signal conditioner.
 The signal conditioner also filters out noise, compensates for temperature drift, and converts the analog signal into a digital format (e.g., via an analog-to-digital converter, ADC) for processing by a computer, PLC (programmable logic controller), or display unit.
+The GTS208 can output frequency signals proportional to torque, analog, or digital signals, and can be paired with an optional OLED panel to display torque, rotational speed, and power.

 Step 5: Calibration

 For a torque sensor to provide accurate readings, it must be calibrated.
 Calibration involves applying known torque values to the sensor and recording the corresponding output signals.
 This establishes a calibration curve, which is used to convert future output signals into torque measurements.
-Calibration is typically done in a controlled laboratory using precision weights or torque standards, and it may need to be repeated periodically to account for wear, material fatigue, or environmental changes.

 Applications of Torque Sensors